Gallium maltolate: Research

 Gallium (III) ion shows anti-inflammatory activity in animal models of inflammatory disease.
 Orally administered gallium maltolate has demonstrated efficacy against two types of induced inflammatory arthritis in rats.
-Experimental evidence suggests that the anti-inflammatory activity of gallium may be due, at least in part, to down-regulation of pro-inflammatory T-cells and inhibition of inflammatory cytokine secretion by macrophages.
+Experimental evidence suggests that the anti-inflammatory activity of gallium may be due, at least in part, to the down-regulation of pro-inflammatory T-cells and inhibition of inflammatory cytokine secretion by macrophages.
 Because many iron compounds are pro-inflammatory, the ability of gallium to act as a non-functional iron mimic may contribute to its anti-inflammatory activity.

-Gallium maltolate has also been proposed for the treatment for primary liver cancer (hepatocellular carcinoma; HCC).
+Gallium maltolate has also been proposed for the treatment of primary liver cancer (hepatocellular carcinoma; HCC).
 In vitro experiments demonstrated efficacy against HCC cell lines, and encouraging clinical results have been reported.

 Gallium compounds are active against infection-related biofilms, particularly those caused by Pseudomonas aeruginosa.
 In related research, locally administered gallium maltolate has shown efficacy against P. aeruginosa in a mouse burn/infection model.
 The potential of this approach may be somewhat limited by the relatively rapid appearance of gallium-resistant isolates.

 Oral gallium maltolate has been investigated as a treatment for Rhodococcus equi foal pneumonia, a common and often fatal disease of newborn horses.
 R. equi can also infect humans with AIDS or who are otherwise immunocompromized.

 Topically applied gallium maltolate has been studied for use in neuropathic pain (severe postherpetic neuralgia and trigeminal neuralgia).
 It has been hypothesized that any effect on pain may be related to gallium's anti-inflammatory mechanisms, and possibly from its interactions with certain matrix metalloproteinases and substance P, whose activities are zinc-mediated and which have been implicated in the etiology of pain.